GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Fred Brooks*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts